trevordbunch/cis411_lab0/labreports/LAB_wadebuhr.md

 # Step 5: Setup a Continuous Integration configuration
 - What is the .circleci/config.yml doing?

   The config file is the main part of connecting CircleCI to my project.
 It is written in YAML, a subset of JSON.
-It contains all the settings needed to deploy our cluster.
+It contains all the settings needed to deploy our cluster, but you can add more configurations for what works best in the project at hand.

 - What do the various sections on the config file do?